Olagold-hackxx/climate_wavers/backend/auth/README.md

 # Climate Wavers Web Application

 ## Overview
 Climate Wavers is a web application focused on environmental awareness and actions.
-This documentation outlines the user registration process, including account creation, email verification using a one-time passcode (OTP), login, password recovery functionalities, and more.
+This documentation outlines the user registration process, including account creation, email verification using a one-time passcode (OTP), login, password recovery functionalities, and more..

 ## Features
 - User Registration